 Presiding Judge of the 261st Civil District Court at Travis County

-Judge Lora J. Livingston was sworn in as an Associate Judge for the District Courts of Travis County, Texas in 1995, and as Judge of the 261st District Court in 1999, becoming the first African-American woman to serve on a district court in Travis County.
+Judge Lora J. Livingston was sworn in as an Associate Judge for the District Courts of Travis County, Texas in 1995.
+After her successful election, Judge Livingston was sworn in as Judge of the 261st District Court in 1999, becoming the first African-American woman to serve on a district court in Travis County, Texas.

 Melanie Hodges Neufeld